 Art House is the only digital art collection open to the public in the Southwest—and one of very few in the United States.
-Algorithmic, interactive, and virtual artworks from the Thoma Foundation are on view year-round, rotating seasonally.
+Algorithmic, interactive, and virtual artworks from the Carl & Marilynn Thoma Art Foundation are on view year-round, rotating seasonally.
 We are open during our gallery hours and by appointment.
 There is no admission fee, and school and group tours can be arranged in advance during both regular hours and by appointment.

 location & Hours